top of page

 Treasurer

-After moving into the city from Orchard Park, I came to Trinity in 1985.
-Carole Bellanca and I were married by Ward Ewing in 1988.
-After retiring from Moog, I became involved with rental properties, which lead to work on the Trinity Property Committee.
-Concern that there was insufficient financial information available to Trinity members lead to the weekly essays in the Trinity e-news.
-Since there are only so many financial numbers one can write about, other subjects like Loons and Santa Claus have crept into the essays.
-It seems a natural progression move into the treasurer’s role as Alison retires.
+Shortly after moving into the city in 1985, I came to Trinity.
+Carole Bellanca and I were married here by Ward Ewing in 1988.
+After retiring in 2000, I became involved with rental properties, which led to engagement in Trinity property issues.
+In 2020, I became Trinity’s treasurer.
+Concern that there was insufficient financial information available to Trinity members led me to write monthly financial essays in the Trinity e-news.
+To fill in the other weeks each month, subjects from Loons to Santa Claus have crept into the essays.

 Elaine Lodick.jpg